Señorita Panamá 1995

 Señorita Panamá 1995, the 13th Señorita Panamá pageant and 30th celebration of the Miss Panamá contest, was held in Teatro Anayansi Atlapa Convention Centre, Panama City, Panama, September 1995, after weeks of events.
 The winner of the pageant was Reyna del Carmen Royo Rivera.

-The pageant was broadcast live on RPC-TV Panamá.
+The pageant was broadcast live on RPC Televisión.
 About 16 contestants from all over Panama competed for the crown.
-At the conclusion of the final night of competition, outgoing titleholder 'Michele Jeanette Sage Navarrete of Panama Centro crowned Reyna del Carmen Royo Rivera of Panama Centro as the new Señorita Panamá.
+At the conclusion of the final night of competition, outgoing titleholder Michele Sage of Panamá Centro crowned Reyna Royo of Panamá Centro as the new Señorita Panamá.

 Royo competed in the 45th edition of the Miss Universe 1996 pageant, which was held at the Aladdin Resort & Casino Theatre, Las Vegas, Nevada, U.S. on May 17, 1996.

 Also Moreno Montero competed in Miss World 1995, the 45th edition of the Miss World pageant, was held on 18 November 1995 for the fourth straight year at the Sun City Entertainment Centre in Sun City, South Africa.
 De León was supposed to compete in Miss Hispanidad 1996 but the contest was finally canceled and was sent to Miss Asia Pacific 1997 pageant held on December 6, 1997 in Davao City, Philippines.